 Step 4 – Remember that steps 1 -3 should be one quick, fluid motion.
 For this skill to be most effective, it needs to be done at speed and as one flick of the ball.

 9. Around the World

 This one is a little more complicated and will take a bit more practice than some of the others but is completely achievable.

 It’s not one you will probably ever use in a game, but it is a great one to learn to improve your skill and ball control.

-Step 4 – Once the ball is air bourne throw your leg over the top of the ball and back down the other side.
-I find it easier to do this by moving my leg in a clockwise motion when I do this, but it can be done either way.
+Step 4 – Once the ball is air bourne, throw your leg over the top of the ball and back down the other side.
+I find it easier to do this by moving my leg in a clockwise motion, but it can be done either way.
 Remember, this is not done as a separate move from pushing the ball up but all done as one continuous movement.